-Dreaming of Ramadi in Detroit comes out in 2017.
-For ARCs please contact firstname.lastname@example.org.
+Dreaming of Ramadi in Detroit comes out October 23, 2017.
+To pre-order contact 1913 Press at firstname.lastname@example.org.

-In 2013, she published the essay collection The Fluency of Light (University of Iowa Press):
+Praise for The Fluency of Light (University of Iowa Press, 2013):

 One of the most original, startling memoirs I have seen in the past ten years, Sabatini Sloan’s The Fluency of Light charts an entirely fresh course through the tangled territory of race and class in modern-day America.
 Each page offers fresh insight, unexpected information, crystal-clear thinking on the current cultural moment—a nation about to turn more brown than white, more mixed than ‘pure.’